semrush/intergalactic/website/docs/components/switch/switch.md

 @## Description

-**Switch** is a control for instant switching of a certain option/state/function.
+**Switch** is a control for instant switching between two options/states/functions.

 It should be used in cases when on/off should occur instantly, without reloading the page and clicking the confirmation button.